FREQUENTLY ASKED QUESTIONS

 How often will you meet my child?

-Either the Principle or a UK Guardians representative will meet with your child on the day or within a few days of arrival in the UK and thereafter at least once each term.
+A UK Guardians representative will meet with your child on the day or within a few days of arrival in the UK and thereafter at least once each term.
 If circumstances require it, additional visits are arranged.
 We keep in regular contact with our students as well as with both the school and the host families, and are available to parents, students, schools and host families 24 hours a day 7 days a week.

 How will our child get from airport to school and from school to/from the host family?